 From the rocky spires of the Grand Tetons to the craggy shores of Acadia, the United States’ 59 national parks are as diverse as the nation itself.
 Where Death Valley holds a world record for the highest air temperature ever recorded (134 degrees), the slopes of Mt.
 Rainier saw an astounding 93.5 feet of snow in the winter of 1971.

-So what makes Olympic National Park stand out among the 84 million acres of national parks, monuments, battlefields, and seashores?
-Perhaps no single park in this vast network offers such a variety of ecosystems within its boundaries.
-These 1,441 square miles of Washington’s Olympic Peninsula feature glaciated mountains, subalpine meadows, temperate rainforests, and a desolate Pacific coastline.
+So what makes Olympic National Park stand out among these millions of acres of natural wonder?
+Perhaps no single national park offers such a variety of ecosystems within its boundaries.
+These 1,441 square miles of Washington’s Olympic Peninsula feature glaciated mountains, subalpine meadows, temperate rain forests, and a desolate Pacific coastline.
 The Hoh River Valley on the park’s west side sees 135 inches of annual precipitation; the peninsula’s east side receives as little as 15.8 inches.

-So pack your boots, your hiking shoes, and anything else you might need for rain, sun, wind, or snow.
+So pack your boots and anything else you might need for rain, sun, wind, or snow.
 We’re heading into the Olympic Wilderness for the next three days.